 A customer messages a business on social media.
 The conversation is transferred to e-mail.
 They then have to get on the phone with a representative.
 And then perhaps they need to schedule a video call.
 Across all these platforms, the customer has to tell your story, again and again, leading to a frustrating and potentially alienating experience.

 But by integrating channels through various techniques and software, customers can jump through fewer hoops to connect with an agent.
-Collected data tracks a customer’s activity, leading to faster resolution, less time a customer spends on the phone and improved user experience.
+Collected data and virtual agents can track a customer’s activity, leading to faster resolution, less time a customer spends on the phone, and improved user experience.

 4. Voice Capabilities